HwWobbe/Wip-Main/README.md

 * ㋀㋁㋂㋃㋄㋅㋆㋇㋈㋉㋊㋋ extend with the .ye values

 * preparing for resumption
-  * experiment with the 'Code' control
+  * experiment with the 'Code' sidebar control
   * add the other headers sections that are now standard
   * ...